o-love/ToDoX/readme.md

 ## Installation
 1. Clone the repository from Github.
 2. Make sure you have Docker installed & running on your machine.
-3. Create a .env file in the Server directory with the following variables:
+3. Create a .env file on the root directory with the following variables:
     ```
     TIMEZONE=Europe/Madrid